Azure/c-pal/linux/devdoc/threadpool_linux_requirements.md

 `threadpool_linux` provides the Linux implementation of the `threadpool` PAL API.
 The `threadpool` object starts a predefined number of threads that are used to execute the work items.
 The `threadpool` unit tracks all the work items which need to be executed in an task array.
 All incoming tasks are being added in `threadpool_schedule_work` and scheduled in `threadpool_work_func`.

 `threadpool_linux` maintains the following:
-1. `sm`: a SM handle to manage the state for `threadpool`.
-2. `max_thread_count`, `min_thread_count`, `used_thread_count` : static 32-bit counters for the `threadpool` thread limits.
+1. `max_thread_count`, `min_thread_count`, `used_thread_count` : static 32-bit counters for the `threadpool` thread limits.
-3. `semaphore` : a semaphore to ensure the number of waiting tasks changed atomically when a task is inserted or consumed in the array.
+2. `semaphore` : a semaphore to ensure the number of waiting tasks changed atomically when a task is inserted or consumed in the array.
-4. `task_array` : a circular array of waiting tasks with default size 2048, initialized in `threadpool_create`.
+3. `task_array` : a circular array of waiting tasks with default size 2048, initialized in `threadpool_create`.
 Insert index and consume index for the array is initialized to 0.
 Insert index is incremented every time when a new work item add to the array, and the consume index is incremented every time when a task gets executed.
 The insert index modulo the array size gives the actual insert position, and the consume index modulo the array size gives the actual consume position.
 Each array item contains a `THREADPOOL_TASK` object, which obtains the `task_state` and task function information.
     - `task_state` can be following:
        - `TASK_NOT_USED` : Entry is not used.
 Entered after a call to `threadpool_create`, new array items after a call to `reallocate_threadpool_array`, and a call to `threadpool_work_func`.
        - `TASK_INITIALIZING` : Start copying work item into the entry.
 Entered in the progress of a call to `threadpool_schedule_work`.
        - `TASK_WAITING` : Work item in the entry is waiting to be executed.
 Entered after a call to `threadpool_schedule_work` with a zero return value.
        - `TASK_WORKING` : Work item is executing.
 Entered in the progress of a call to `threadpool_work_func` by calling `threadpool_open`.
-5. `task_array_size` : a 32 bit variable represents the size of the task array.
+4. `task_array_size` : a 32 bit variable represents the size of the task array.
-6. `insert_idx` : a 64 bit variable represents the next available insert position in the circular task array.
+5. `insert_idx` : a 64 bit variable represents the next available insert position in the circular task array.
-7. `consume_idx` : a 64 bit variable represents the next available consume position in the circular task array.
+6. `consume_idx` : a 64 bit variable represents the next available consume position in the circular task array.
-8. `srw_lock` : a SRW lock to ensure the progress of resize array will not be interupted as well as task array insert and consume get locked when task array resize happens.
+7. `srw_lock` : a SRW lock to ensure the progress of resize array will not be interupted as well as task array insert and consume get locked when task array resize happens.
-9. `thread_handle_array` : an array of threads in the `threadpool`, all intialized in `threadpool_open`.
+8. `thread_handle_array` : an array of threads in the `threadpool`, all intialized in `threadpool_open`.

 ### Reallocating the Task Array